Dauwbot/blog_posts/windows_dev_01_wsl2.md

 ---
 title: WSL2 basic installation
 abstract: So we want to install Linux on a Windows 10 machine?
 All that without using VMs?
 Here's the post you've been looking for!
-categories: [WindowsDev, Win10, WSL2, Linux]
+categories:
+- WindowsDev
+- Win10
+- WSL2
 published: false
 ---
 # The why of this post